TorlinSM/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+JavaScript is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive.

 ## Question 8